|

 The dream of Kevin Friedrich, born in Dargaville, New Zealand

-(near where the giant Kauri trees grow), is a regular visitor
+(near where the giant Kauri trees grow), and a regular visitor

 to Ikaalinen, Finland, the home to a rare accordion making school,